 Chris Ruley, Chief Strategy Officer, spoke about his decision to leave a senior position elsewhere and join Marcia’s Merry Band.
 He summed it up with,

-“When your purpose is combined with your passion and people you love, you are destined to achieve something extraordinary.”
+“When your purpose is combined with your passion and the people you love, you are destined to achieve something extraordinary.”

-Throughout the evening team members were recognized with fun and/or silly awards, ranging from “Office Pitch-in MVP” to “Cool Cucumber.”
+Throughout the evening, team members were recognized with fun and/or silly awards, ranging from “Office Pitch-in MVP” to “Cool Cucumber.”

-“Winning an award for my work was actually pretty embarrassing, especially when I knew didn’t accomplish it alone.
-I couldn’t have been recognized without the help of my teammates because while what I was doing could have direct attribution assigned to it, I couldn’t have put my ads, etc. out there without development help, design help, account management help, sales help, leadership team help…pretty much the entire organization.”
+“Winning an award for my work was pretty embarrassing, especially when I knew I didn’t accomplish it alone.
+I couldn’t have been recognized without the help of my teammates because while what I was doing could have direct attribution assigned to it, I couldn’t have put my ads, etc., out there without development help, design help, account management help, sales help, leadership team help…pretty much the entire organization.”

 “So while I may have won the award individually, I’m kind of like the Queen of England…I’m just a figurehead for all the people doing the work around me.
 Ok, I suppose I do help out a little bit.
 In all sincerity, despite shunning accolades, it is occasionally nice to be recognized for working hard and producing…even if the spotlight is uncomfortable.”